edoloughlin/nasc/docs/recipes.md

 1. Install `better-sqlite3` at the workspace root.
 2. Require `SqliteStore` or `SqliteMappedStore` from `packages/nasc-server` and pass an instance via `attachNasc({ store })`.
-3. Provide mapping metadata (`app.mapping.json`) if you use the normalized adapter.【F:README.md†L84-L92】【F:packages/nasc-server/store/sqlite.js†L1-L53】【F:packages/nasc-server/store/sqlite-mapped.js†L1-L192】
+3. Provide mapping metadata (`app.mapping.json`) if you use the normalized adapter.

 These recipes are starting points—mix and match them to build richer experiences while keeping your HTML declarative and server logic focused.